lonless9/RangeLua/README.md

-# RangeLua 🚀
+# RangeLua ⚡

-A Lua 5.5 interpreter implementation in C++20.
+A Lua 5.5 JIT interpreter implementation in C++20.

 ## ⚠️ Important Notice